 Key Differences Between Transaction Coordinators and Real Estate Assistants

-This is the busy world of real estate, and both a deal supervisor and a real estate assistant play a big role.
-However, they do and focus on very different things.
-The main job of a transaction supervisor is to ensure that all real estate transactions go smoothly, from contract signing to closing.
-There is no deal without them.
-They ensure that all necessary paperwork is submitted on time and that all rules are followed.
-They need to be good at all the different tasks that come with real estate and pay close attention to every detail.
-This makes them necessary for difficult deals.
+The busy world of real estate and both a deal supervisor and a real estate assistant play a big role, but they do.
+And they’re focused on very different things.
+The primary role of the transaction supervisor is to manage the smooth operation of all real estate transactions from contract signing through closing.
+You must have them.
+They ensure that all the paperwork is in on time and that all the rules are followed.
+They have to be good at all the different tasks that go along with real estate and be detail-oriented.
+That’s why they are used in hard deals.

 The Importance of Clear Roles in a Real Estate Team